FBaradin/Data-Analyst-Portfolio/Data-Visualization-Projects/Fuel-Consumption.md

 - **Project Description:** This interactive dashboard was designed to monitor and visualize my personal fuel consumption by tracking money spent on fuel and travelled distances.
 All the data was collected manually.

-- **Key Visualizations:** There are 2 main visuals within the dashboard: driven km per fuel liter, and cost of driven km.
-Also, there are 4 scorecards with important information of single statistics.
+- **Key Visualizations:** I decided to use 4 different cards to display the main aspects of the analyzed data: km per day, number of days between tank fillings, km per fuel tank, money per day of fuel consumption.
+Apart from that, I used 2 line charts to display on one side the driven km per fuel liter with an average line and on the other side the total cost per driven km with the option to see the historical price of each liter of fuel.
+Also, there is a date slider to narrow the data range we want to display.

 - **Report and Dashboard:** Here you can take a look at the dashboard: